open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 ### Accessing npm Registries

-Similar to OCI registries, but use `NpmRegistry` as identity type.
+Similar to OCI registries, but uses `NpmRegistry` as identity type.
 In addition, it is required to specify the `email` address matching with the one in the user record in the npm registry.

 ```yaml
 type: generic.config.ocm.software/v1